Skip to content

 To identify performance bottlenecks on the server, use the following Linux commands:

 • Run the uptime command to check for high system load averages because of resource contention.
-The output shows you system load averages that are the number of tasks that are waiting to run or are blocked on I/O.

 • Run the dmesg | tail command to identify recent system-level events that might affect performance.
 The output shows the last 10 system messages.

 • Run the free -m command to view available system memory.
-If available memory is low, then the system might rely on swap that increases disk I/O and latency.
+If available memory is low, the system might rely on swap that increases disk I/O and latency.

-The retrans/s metric is the number of TCP retransmissions per second.
+• Run sar -n TCP,ETCP 1 to view TCP metrics.
+The retrans/s metric shows TCP retransmissions per second.
 When this metric is high, you might be experiencing packet loss or congestion.

 • To identify what's using the most bandwidth on the network, run the iftop command.
 The output shows active bandwidth usage for each connection in real time.